Jerryli617/documentation/walletDevDocs/ontology_wallet_dev_ts_sdk_en.md

 ## 3.1 Query

 We can use RESTful API, RPC API and WebSocket API to query the balance.
-Here we use RESTful API as example.
-And we have explorer apis that are more easy to use.
+Here we use RESTful API as an example.
+And we have explorer APIs that are easier to use.

 ### 3.1.1 Query Balance
 ````typescript